To clarify, FETAL TRAUMA is not the same as FETAL ALCOHOL SYNDROME, although they both identify effects from a fetus’s environment in utero.

 Now how does adoption relate to all of this information?

-Not to state the obvious, but it compounds the issues faced by adoptive children.
+Not to state the obvious, but it compounds the issues faced by children who were adopted.
 I believe it is safe to say that all birth mothers feel intense stress during their pregnancies.
 The decisions they make for themselves and their children have a life-changing impact.
 Inherently they will feel stress.
-And that is not even detailing the chaotic lives of many birth mothers dealing with abuse, abandonment, rejection, judgment, and the like from those in their world.
+And that is not even detailing the chaotic lives of many birth mothers who may be dealing with abuse, abandonment, rejection, judgment, and the like from those in their world.

 In the past, separation trauma or attachment issues were only acknowledged if a child was adopted at an older age.
 It is easy to see if a child has more time to bond and be comforted by a birth mother, the likelihood of separation trauma increases.
 For years, this meant adoption caseworkers and communities did not associate separation trauma or mental underdevelopment or attachment issues with children placed for adoption at birth.

-Now research and more understanding about fetal trauma and primal wounds teaches us the true impact of adoption on a child.
-It important we understand this information so we can better identify the challenges adoptive children face.
-The more we know, the better equipped we are to help them deal with their own intense feelings, behaviors, trauma, and mental disorders.
+Now, research and more understanding about fetal trauma and primal wounds teach us the true impact of adoption on a child.
+It is important we understand this information so we can better identify the challenges adoptive children face.
+The more we know, the better equipped we are to help them deal with their own intense feelings, behaviors, trauma, and mental health challenges.
 Knowledge is power.

 Let’s keep the conversations going.
-Have you noticed any intense feelings, behaviors and mental underdevelopments in your adoptive children?
+Have you noticed any intense feelings, behaviors, and mental underdevelopment in your children who were adopted?
 What resources and tools have you found to help you and them understand and identify what is going on with them?
 As a birth mother have you found ways to remain positive during your pregnancy?
 Do open adoptions help heal fetal trauma?

 Read more about trauma in adoption and how to address it: